tanfurkan/Ceng453_TermProject/README.md

     *   Right click on gameServer database and click "Assign Data Sources".
     *   Finally from opening window Click Data Source tab and select connected MariaDB database with 144.122.71.144 host.
 4. Run build.sh which is located on the main directory.
 Jar and war files of client and server will be placed on executables directory.
-5. Run the jar and war files which are placed in executables directory.
+5. Run the jar and war files, which are placed in executables directory, with the following commands.
+    *   java -jar server_program7.war
+    *   java -jar client_program7.jar
 6. Game should be opened.

 ## Backend